ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-client.md

 ```

 A request to the route `/next/:cursor` is sent when the link button
-to get the next extensions is clicked.
+to get the next page of gh cli extensions is clicked.
 The parameter `:cursor` is
 filled with the value of the last cursor of the previous page.

 ```js